NanoCommons/user-handbook/docs/demonstration-cases/ReadX-demonstration-case.md

 - Joint paper on the grouping/read-across landscape in terms of tools available and under development, their application domain with respect to the steps of the ECHA workflow as well as the types of nanomaterials and their interoperability with other tools all demonstrated on a number of nanomaterial classes.
 - Additionally, the workflows and the needed steps to develop custom workflows from scratch or by replacing specific parts of the workflow with alternative tools will be provided as part of the NanoCommons infrastructure.

-<script src="/user-handbook/assets/js/annotater.js"></script>
-{% include site-annotater.html %}
-{% include page-annotater.html %}

 References
 {: .references-header }
-Cronin et al., 2019: Cronin M, Enoch S, Madden J, Richarz AN, .
+- Cronin et al., 2019: Cronin M, Enoch S, Madden J, Richarz AN, .
 Read-Across to Fill Toxicological Data Gaps: Good Practice to Ensure Success with Nanoparticles.2019.
 10.1201/9780429341373-8.
-{: .references }
-Gajewicz et al., 2017: Gajewicz A, Jagiello K, Cronin MTD, Leszczynski J, Puzyn T. Addressing a bottle neck for regulation of nanomaterials: quantitative read-across (Nano-QRA) algorithm for cases when only limited data is available.
+- Gajewicz et al., 2017: Gajewicz A, Jagiello K, Cronin MTD, Leszczynski J, Puzyn T. Addressing a bottle neck for regulation of nanomaterials: quantitative read-across (Nano-QRA) algorithm for cases when only limited data is available.
 Environ Sci: Nano.
 2017;4(2):346–58.
-{: .references }
-Oomen et al., 2015:	Oomen AG, Bleeker EAJ, Bos PMJ, van Broekhuizen F, Gottardo S, Groenewold M, et al. Grouping and Read-Across Approaches for Risk Assessment of Nanomaterials.
+- Oomen et al., 2015:	Oomen AG, Bleeker EAJ, Bos PMJ, van Broekhuizen F, Gottardo S, Groenewold M, et al. Grouping and Read-Across Approaches for Risk Assessment of Nanomaterials.
 Int J Environ Res Public Health.
 2015 Oct 26;12(10):13415–34.
-{: .references }
-Lamon et al., 2018: Lamon L, Asturiol D, Richarz A, Joossens E, Graepel R, Aschberger K, et al. Grouping of nanomaterials to read-across hazard endpoints: from data collection to assessment of the grouping hypothesis by application of chemoinformatic techniques.
+- Lamon et al., 2018: Lamon L, Asturiol D, Richarz A, Joossens E, Graepel R, Aschberger K, et al. Grouping of nanomaterials to read-across hazard endpoints: from data collection to assessment of the grouping hypothesis by application of chemoinformatic techniques.
 Part Fibre Toxicol.
 2018 Sep 24;15(1):37.
-{: .references }
-RAAF, 2017: Read-Across Assessment Framework (RAAF). hhttps://echa.europa.eu/documents/10162/13628/raaf_en.pdf/614e5d61-891d-4154-8a47-87efebd1851a.
+- RAAF, 2017: Read-Across Assessment Framework (RAAF). hhttps://echa.europa.eu/documents/10162/13628/raaf_en.pdf/614e5d61-891d-4154-8a47-87efebd1851a.
-{: .references }
-Schultz et al., 2015: Schultz TW, Amcoff P, Berggren E, Gautier F, Klaric M, Knight DJ, et al. A strategy for structuring and reporting a read-across prediction of toxicity.
+- Schultz et al., 2015: Schultz TW, Amcoff P, Berggren E, Gautier F, Klaric M, Knight DJ, et al. A strategy for structuring and reporting a read-across prediction of toxicity.
 Regul Toxicol Pharmacol.
 2015 Aug;72(3):586–601.
-{: .references }
-Landvik et al., 2018: Landvik NE, Skaug V, Mohr B, Verbeek J, Zienolddiny S. Criteria for grouping of manufactured nanomaterials to facilitate hazard and risk assessment, a systematic review of expert opinions.
+- Landvik et al., 2018: Landvik NE, Skaug V, Mohr B, Verbeek J, Zienolddiny S. Criteria for grouping of manufactured nanomaterials to facilitate hazard and risk assessment, a systematic review of expert opinions.
 Regul Toxicol Pharmacol.
 2018 Jun;95:270–9.
-{: .references }
-Kuempel et al., 2012: Kuempel ED, Castranova V, Geraci CL, Schulte PA.
+- Kuempel et al., 2012: Kuempel ED, Castranova V, Geraci CL, Schulte PA.
 Development of risk-based nanomaterial groups for occupational exposure control.
 J Nanopart Res.
 2012 Sep;14:1029.
-{: .references }
-R.6-1, 2019: Guidance on information requirements and chemical safety assessment - Appendix R.6-1 for nanoforms applicable to the Guidance on QSARs and Grouping of Chemicals. hhttps://echa.europa.eu/documents/10162/23036412/appendix_r6_nanomaterials_en.pdf/71ad76f0-ab4c-fb04-acba-074cf045eaaa.
+- R.6-1, 2019: Guidance on information requirements and chemical safety assessment - Appendix R.6-1 for nanoforms applicable to the Guidance on QSARs and Grouping of Chemicals. hhttps://echa.europa.eu/documents/10162/23036412/appendix_r6_nanomaterials_en.pdf/71ad76f0-ab4c-fb04-acba-074cf045eaaa.
 {: .references }